-All incidents that involve the use of reasonable force will be reported to the Headteacher/ Head of Academy, and recorded on the academy CPOMS systems on a restraint form.
+All incidents that involve the use of reasonable force will be reported Head of Academy and Deputy Head of Academy.

 Although academies do not require parental permission to use physical restraint, the academy will always inform parents following an incident.